browserengineering/book/book/glossary.md

 CSS property–value

-: a key–value pair of a CSS property and its value (e.g. "color" and "blue" or "width" and "30px").
+: A key–value pair of a CSS property and its value (e.g. "color" and "blue" or "width" and "30px").

 CSS rule